-Welcome to the website of the Joint Civil Aid Corps – a voluntary Emergency Support organisation.
-Its concept is to provide opportunities to as wide a selection of people as possible, throughout society to learn and train in such skills to support communities and emergency services.
-By doing so, gaining key life skills that will help individuals throughout all walks of life, including education and work.
+Welcome to the website of the Joint Civil Aid Corps – a voluntary Civil Defence (Emergency Support) organisation.
+Its concept is to provide opportunities to learn and train in skills to support communities and professional services during emergencies.
+People will gain key life skills that will help throughout life, including education and work.

-The organisation is based in Milton Keynes, and the plan, like that of Milton Keynes itself, is ambitious.
-But the ambition is a realistic one and would clearly individually benefit all young people and adults who are wishing to participate, as it would those wishing to support the project through other means such as sponsorship or other stakeholder involvement.
+The organisation’s headquarters is in Milton Keynes, and the plan, like that of Milton Keynes itself, is ambitious.
+But the ambition is a realistic one and would clearly benefit all young people and adults alike.
+It would also benefit those wishing to support the project through other means, such as sponsorship or other stakeholder involvement.
 However, as mentioned above, the benefits will be to society as a whole.